Add These 75 Foods to Your Diet to Reduce Bloating

 - Sourdough bread

-Fiber in food can be either soluble or insoluble.
-Soluble fiber is viscous and adds bulk to your stool.
-Oatmeal, barley and beans contain soluble fiber.
-Insoluble fiber is not digested by the body.
+Fibre in food can be either soluble or insoluble.
+Soluble fibre is viscous and adds bulk to your stool.
+Oatmeal, barley and beans contain soluble fibre.
+Insoluble fibre is not digested by the body.
 It helps speed up food transit in the digestive tract to help prevent constipation.
-Whole grains, most vegetables, wheat bran and legumes are examples of foods with insoluble fiber.
+Wholegrains, most vegetables, wheat bran and legumes are examples of foods with insoluble fibre.

-You’ll want to be careful when adding fiber-rich foods to your diet.
-If your gut isn’t used to them and/or if you consume too many high-fiber foods too quickly, they can cause bloating and cause gas.
-Also, be sure that you drink plenty of water when increasing your fiber intake to avoid dehydration.
+You'll want to be careful when adding fibre-rich foods to your diet.
+If your gut isn't used to them and/or if you consume too many high-fibre foods too quickly, they can cause bloating and gas.
+Also, make sure you drink plenty of water when increasing your fibre intake to avoid dehydration.

-The National Institutes of Health suggest these fiber-rich foods to help manage constipation.
+The US National Institutes of Health suggest these fibre-rich foods to help manage constipation.